 The SPPS para 6.280 sets out the nature of the sequential test that will be applied to main town centre use proposals that are not in an existing centre and are not in accordance with an up to-date LDP.
 SPPS para 6.281 sets out the sequence for considering alternative locations.
 The proposal is a Reserved Matters application for a group of Local Shops as part of a large housing development.
-While the proposed shops are technically a 'town centre use' the applicant indicates that proposal does not need to satisfy the sequential test as it is required to meet the needs of the new residential development and must be integral to that development and suitably located to serve the new residential population.
+While the proposal does not need to satisfy the sequential test as it is required to meet the needs of the new residential development and must be integral to that development and suitably located to serve the new residential population.